-This Crock Pot Pulled Chicken recipe is made without BBQ sauce and not only is it super easy to prepare, it is delicious.
+This Crock-Pot Pulled Chicken recipe is made without BBQ sauce and not only is it super easy to prepare, but it is also delicious.

 My husband doesn't care for BBQ sauce, and my son and I prefer it a bit spicier than my daughter does.
 Preparing the chicken this way gives everyone a chance to 'fix up' their sandwich their favorite way.

 Sprinkle some onion powder, garlic powder, smokey paprika, salt, and pepper over the top.
-Put the crock pot on low and cook until the chicken is done (165 degrees).
-My pieces were not very large and they took about 4-5 hours on low.
+Put the crock-pot on low and cook until the chicken is done (165 degrees).
+These pieces were not very large and they took about 4-5 hours on low.

 When the chicken is done, start to shred it with a couple of forks.
-You can either do this in the crock pot, or in batches on a place or cutting board.
+You can either do this in the crock-pot, or in batches on a plate or cutting board.
 Whichever is easier for you.
-Put the shredded chicken back in the broth and set the crock pot to warm.
+Put the shredded chicken back in the broth and set the crock-pot to warm.

 Finally, when you are ready to serve, remove some of the chicken using a slotted spoon or a pair of tongs to drain the juices.
 Place the chicken on a bun, I prefer to toast the bun first.

 Crock Pot Pulled Chicken